arcturial/arcturial.github.io/_posts/2013-06-04-behat-syntax-highlighter.md

 I recently starting writing tests using [Behat](http://docs.behat.org/en/v2.5/) and had the problem that [Sublime Text 2](http://www.sublimetext.com/) did not have default functionality to help highlight my `.feature` tests (having everything display white on black can get tedious fast).

-So…I hit Google and found one or two other plugins that claim to do the job, but after trying them…I wasn’t a big fan.
+So...I hit Google and found one or two other plugins that claim to do the job, but after trying them…I wasn’t a big fan.
 Thus, I created my own plugin.

 ### Instructions